 Keen to keep the costs low, or simply keen on DIY?

-The Privy is the option we initially chose when we first built our own compost toilet in our shed, although this system has now been replaced by an Eco-Loo Capture which has a Kildwick Klassic separator.
+We used a Separett Privy when we first built our own compost toilet in our shed, although this system has now been replaced by an Eco-Loo Capture which has a Kildwick Klassic separator.
 The Kildwick is a high quality GRP, gloss white separator that enables you to use virtually any toilet seat and bucket etc to create your own throne.
-The Privy is made by Separett of Sweden, who have a long pedigree in design and manufacture of compost toilet systems.

 You’ll need to consider how to box them in and whether to use a cover material or a fan for solids odour control.
 Check out our blog posts (Part One, Two and Three) which detail our own experiences of building a system based on the Separett Privy series (although as mentioned above, this has now been replaced by an Eco-Loo Capture based on the Kildwick Klassic).

 Let us make your toilet?

 We’ve been designing and building compost toilets based on various urine separators since 2012.
 Now we’ve pooled our experience into our own Eco-Loo range.
-Depending on how you are able or willing to deal with the urine, we have the Eco-Loo Capture (with built-in urine tank) or the Eco-Loo Divert, which as its name suggests, diverts urine away from the toilet and into a suitable soak-away or grey drain.
-We can supply the Eco-Loo Capture or Divert as ‘untreated’ and ready for you to paint or stain, or we can do that for you too, or you could look at the Kildwick Kabin or Separett Villa as ‘off the shelf’ solutions.
+Depending on how you are able or willing to deal with the urine, we have the Eco-Loo Vardo (with built-in urine tank) or the Eco-Loo Cottage, which as its name suggests, diverts urine away from the toilet and into a suitable soak-away or grey drain.
+We can supply the Eco-Loo Vardo or Cottage as ‘untreated’ and ready for you to paint or stain, or we can do that for you too, or you could look at the Kildwick Kabin or Separett Villa as ‘off the shelf’ solutions.

 Location, location, location